 The creative and cultural industries and especially the media industry represent a significant set of sectors that are developing in fast pace.
 Driven by these changes entirely new sectors have emerged (e.g. computer games, social media) and the industry is growing enormously profiting and being challenged by the technological advancements.
-This makes the media industry not only very important for the economy and an interesting study object but this makes the sector especially divers and harder to grasp than ever.
-My research interest lies in how the media industry copes with these developments and how cities and politicians are involved in their local media industries.
-The geography and networks of media players are especially relevant not only for academics but also for politicians from all kind of levels.
+This makes these industries not only very important for the economy and an interesting study object but this makes the sectors especially divers and harder to grasp than ever.
+As a researcher, my work focusses on media and creative industries-related projects, industry clustering, economic geography, ecosystem and value network analysis, new business models and the impact of the digitization on industries and firms.